legoman8304/Farm-Bureau-Site/README.md

 #Wirt County Farm Bureau Site
+The readme is just dev notes
 Dev notes:

-pictures on front page need to be 290x397
+Program pictures on index.html need to be 290x397

-logo picture needs to be 351x76
+Main logo on index.html needs to be 351x76